 - contract not being clear or saying anything at all.

-- failure to talk with clients about payment expectations.
+- failure to talk with clients about payment expectations and the amount owed.

 - boundaries being too loose.

 - messaging being off.
 So we attract clients who think they can “try it before they buy it” or who aren’t the right fit (since we’re not clear).
 Then they want their money back after they discover the program’s not helpful for them.

 And although some clients refusing to pay, and skipped or late payments, are part of the cost of doing business online — you can prevent some of these instances moving forward.

 If you’re ready to not only have legit contracts (with clear payment terms) but also to learn how to legally attract and onboard clients who pay you on time, learn more / get the Ultimate Bundle right here.
 The Ultimate Bundle gives you 10 DIY Legal Templates and 23+ video trainings to learn how to get paid, work with clients online, protect your content and so much more.

 Next Step: Watch my free legal workshop

 If you’re ready to legally protect your business and have the legal knowledge you need to know what to do with difficult clients, watch my free workshop ‘5 Steps to Legally Protect & Grow Your Online Business’ right now by saving your seat here.